 The BedBox from JetKids arrived direct to us in Portugal within a week of it being sent out.
-We received the red trim BedBox but it also is available in blue.
-The BedBox itself is light grey, and as I’ve said comes available with blue or red trims.
+We received the red trim BedBox but was also available in blue at the time.
+The BedBox itself is light grey (the colour of the box has since been updated and there are now three to choose from), and as I’ve said came available with blue or red trims at the time.
 It is also available for distribution around the world.
 Inside the BedBox itself is the mattress which turns the JetKids BedBox kids carry on luggage into a child airplane bed.
 There are also instructions and a set of stickers for children to decorate or make their BedBox more personal to them.

 Not only is the JetKids BedBox your childrens luggage and a ride on suitcase, which is always handy for keeping them entertained in airports if you are delayed, but is also a plane bed or a leg rest for them, all contained in one handy box.
-The fact that the BedBox converts their seat into a bed or leg rest make this stand out amongst all the other kids cabin bags available on the market today.
+The fact that the BedBox converts into a flight bed for kids or leg rest makes this stand out amongst all the other kids cabin bags available on the market today.

 To take the top off the BedBox you need to squeeze the two side handles inwards and pull up at the same time.
 You lift the top off and the inner compartment is revealed where you will find decoration stickers, further instructions and the rolled up mattress.

-Before converting the JetKids BedBox into an airplane bed, you need to secure the box to the rail underneath their seat using the carry strap.
+Before converting the JetKids BedBox into a children’s flight bed, you need to secure the box to the rail underneath their seat using the carry strap.
 You unhook it from one side, feed it through, under and around the bar the bottom of their seats.
 You then secure it back onto the hook where you’ve removed it from.
-Then, to convert the BedBox into a plane bed, you take the top off, remove the rolled-up mattress, reverse the top and place it back on to the guide-rails for the top.
+Then, to convert the BedBox into a plane bed for kids, you take the top off, remove the rolled-up mattress, reverse the top and place it back on to the guide-rails for the top.

 You can adjust the height according to the height of their seat and there is a little tray table that you should move forward to join their seat to the back of the seat in front of them.
 You unroll the mattress onto their seat and place on to the top of the BedBox.
 The side guards are then put in place, securing them with the velcro straps that are already sewn into both the side rails and the mattress itself.
 Remember to leave enough room to feed their seatbelt through and around their body.
 Hey presto!
 A plane bed for your child either to simply rest or to sleep.